 Welcome to your Creative Cloud membership!
 Get started managing your account, payments, and apps.
 Here’s how.

-There are two ways to activate your Creative Cloud membership for the first time:
+There are two ways to activate your Creative Cloud membership:

 - If you purchased Creative Cloud directly from Adobe, sign in with your Adobe ID.
 When you sign in, you activate the Creative Cloud license and all apps and services that are associated with your Adobe ID.
 You can then use your apps and services normally.
 For more information, see Sign in and sign out to activate Creative Cloud apps.

 - If you purchased Creative Cloud from a reseller, you would have received a redemption code.
-To use a redemption code to activate your membership, see Creative Cloud, Acrobat DC in Redemption code Help.
+To use a redemption code to activate your membership, see Help with redemption codes.

 To manage the account information for your Adobe ID (for example, change your password or payment information), follow these steps: